 Emyr has regularly represented local planning authorities in inquiries relating to wind farms and residential development.
-He appeared in the first solar farm appeal in Wales.
+He appeared in the first solar farm appeal in Wales and advised objectors to the solar farm recently granted consent at Blaenhiraeth Farm, Llangennech.

-R (on the application of Freemont (Denbigh) Ltd) v Welsh Ministers EWHC 482 (Admin) (challenge to the Welsh Government's confirmation of a CPO and of an earlier section 55 notice for the reimbursement of urgent works regarding the Grade II* listed Asylum in Denbigh; case dealt with allegations of fraud and the relevance or otherwise of a bank bond)
+- R (on the application of Freemont (Denbigh) Ltd) v Welsh Ministers EWHC 482 (Admin).
+Emyr acted for Welsh Government in response to a challenge to its confirmation of a CPO and of an earlier section 55 notice for the reimbursement of urgent works regarding the Grade II* listed Asylum in Denbigh; case dealt with allegations of fraud and the relevance or otherwise of a bank bond.

-Payne v Caerphilly CBC RVR 66 (claim for compensation for compliance with stop notice re old colliery waste tip when enforcement notice later quashed; determined that the meaning of a planning permission was subject to res judicata and that no entitlement to compensation)
+- Payne v Caerphilly CBC RVR 66.
+Emyr acted for the local authority in a claim for compensation for compliance with a stop notice re an old colliery waste tip when enforcement notice later quashed; determined that the meaning of a planning permission was subject to res judicata and that no entitlement to compensation.

 Compulsory Purchase and Compensation